Søren Tengstedt

-Søren Østergaard Tengstedt (born 30 June 2000) is a Danish professional footballer who plays for Dutch Eredivisie club Go Ahead Eagles as a forward.
+Søren Østergaard Tengstedt (born 30 June 2000) is a Danish professional footballer who plays as a forward for Eredivisie club Go Ahead Eagles.

 Club career

 Early years

 Tengstedt started playing football at local club Nibe Boldklub, where his father, Kim Tengstedt, was his coach for several years.
 At the age of 11, Tengstedt moved to Aalborg Freja before joining AaB as a U13 player.
-After a half year at AaB, he was named AaB U13 player of the year.
+After half a year at AaB, he was named AaB U13 player of the year.
 On his 15th birthday, 30 June 2015, Tengstedt signed a two-year youth contract with AaB.

 In the summer 2017, Tengstedt tore his cruciate ligament and was sidelined for one year.
 The injury ruined his first year as a U19 player and when he returned, he played with the second U19 team.
 He returned to the best U19 team in October 2018.

 AaB

 On 11 June 2019, AaB confirmed that Tengstedt was one out of five players who had been promoted permanently to the first team squad.
 Tengstedt had a contract until 30 June 2020.

 Tengstedt made his official debut for AaB on 22 September 2019 against FC Nordsjælland in the Danish Superliga.
-He started on the bench but replaced Mikkel Kaufmann with 18 minutes left of the game.
+He started on the bench but replaced Mikkel Kaufmann with 18 minutes remaining in the game.
 After four Danish Superliga games for AaB, Tengstedt was surprisingly selected for the Danish national under-21 team.